What is the Fogg behavior model?

 • Spark - What if your customers have the ability but no motivation to do the task?
 You give them a spark!
 A spark is a prompt that gives the customer a little boost of motivation to get them started.
 For example, getting them excited about trying a new feature.

 • Signal - Your customer has the motivation and the ability but still isn’t acting?
 Maybe they just need the signal to get started.
-Give them a nudge to remind them what their next action should be!
+Give them a nudge to remind them what their next action should be.

-Educate customers
+Use case #1: Educate your customers

-Let customers know why taking that next step is worthwhile.
 Whether you want them to sign up to your email list or make a purchase, your customer wants to know why that benefits them.
-Letting them know why your product benefits your customer will keep them motivated to take that next step!
+Letting them know why your product benefits your customer will keep them motivated to take action.

-Make sure each conversion step is as simple as possible to ensure that your customers can complete the conversion.
 You should also try to avoid any barriers or extra steps as this may become too much for your customer.
-There’s nothing worse than a customer almost acting then leaving the page without completing the action!
+Nothing’s worse than a customer almost acting then leaving the page without completing the action.

-Keep users engaged
+Use case #3: Keep users engaged

-Most user interfaces tell customers what each feature does but not why that feature is important.
-This can lead to users disengaging with your product.
 To re-engage and motivate your users, try telling them the importance of each feature.
-This makes them feel like they are doing something important and worthwhile - keeping them motivated for longer!
+This makes them feel like they are doing something important and worthwhile — keeping them motivated for longer.

-Onboard in a straight line
+Use case #4: Onboard in a straight line

-Having lots of different pop-ups and messages can leave customers confused, demotivated and with a high cognitive load.
 Using a linear onboarding process can help users to make sense of the process without being overwhelmed.

 Here are a few more ideas for keeping onboarding straightforward.